bitnami/charts/CONTRIBUTING.md

 Contributions are welcome via GitHub Pull Requests.
 This document outlines the process to help get your contribution accepted.

-Any type of contribution is welcome; from new features, bug fixes, documentation improvements or even [adding charts to the repository](#adding-a-new-chart-to-the-repository) (if it's viable once evaluated the feasibility).
+Any type of contribution is welcome; from new features, bug fixes, [tests](#testing), documentation improvements or even [adding charts to the repository](#adding-a-new-chart-to-the-repository) (if it's viable once evaluated the feasibility).

 ## How to Contribute